Bayou: Geography

-The term Bayou Country is most closely associated with Cajun and Creole cultural groups derived from French settlers and stretching along the Gulf Coast from Houston, Texas, to Mobile, Alabama, and picking back up in South Florida around the Everglades, with its center in New Orleans, Louisiana.
+The term bayou country is most closely associated with Cajun and Creole cultural groups derived from French settlers and stretching along the Gulf Coast from Houston (nicknamed the "Bayou City") to Mobile, Alabama, and picking back up in South Florida around the Everglades, with its center in New Orleans.
 The term may also be associated with the homelands of certain Choctaw tribal groups.

-Houston has the nickname "Bayou City".

 Environmental risks

 Anthropogenic influences have damaged bayou ecosystems over the years.
 Bayous are susceptible to pollution such as runoff from nearby urban communities (which can result in eutrophication) and oil spills given their low-lying position in the watershed.
 Many bayous have been cleared away by human activity as well, with those in Louisiana having shrunk by 1,900 square miles (4,900 square kilometers) since the 1930s.

+When wetlands are drained, dredged, or cut with canals, the natural flow of water slows or is redirected, often leaving bayous more stagnant and vulnerable to further pollution.
+Coastal erosion and land subsidence add even more pressure, especially in places like southern Louisiana, where the land is already sinking rapidly.
+Rising sea levels push saltwater farther inland, stressing freshwater plants and animals that rely on bayous for habitat.
+Over time, these combined pressures weaken the bayou's ecological balance and make it more difficult for the system to recover after storms, droughts, and other natural disturbances.